 King Philip II of Spain

-King Philip II of Spain ruled over the Kingdom of Spain from 1556 to 1598.
+King Philip II of Spain ruled over the Kingdom of Spain from 1556-1598.
 When he inherited the throne, Spain’s territory included the Netherlands, parts of France, Portugal, Italy, and the newly claimed Spanish Americas.
-He oversaw the most prosperous time for the Spanish empire.
-However, this mostly came from brutalizing indiginous populations and plundering in the New World.
+He oversaw the most prosperous time for the Spanish Empire.
+However, this mostly came from brutalizing indigenous populations and plundering in the New World.

 The second reason for the rise of King Philip was the resources being brought back from the Americas in the 1570s.
-The Spanish Empire claimed vast chunks of land in what is now South and Central America in the early 1500s.
+The Spanish Empire claimed vast portions of land in what is now South and Central America in the early 1500s.
 By the 1570s, they were bringing back millions worth of gold and silver to Spain every year.
-This in turn fueled wars for expansion of the Spanish empire.
+This new-found wealth fueled wars for expansion of the Spanish empire.

 Lastly, King Philip seized Portugal shortly after their king died.
-In 1580, the Portuguese King Henry passed away leaving no heir, or successor.
+In 1580, Portugal's King Henry passed away leaving no heir, or successor.
 King Philip took this opportunity to seize Portugal for Spain.
-Spain controlled Portugal, its main rival on the Iberian peninsula, for 60 years.
+Spain controlled Portugal, its main rival on the Iberian Peninsula, for 60 years.

-The last reason for the decline of the Spanish empire under King Philp II was due to bankruptcy or simply put, they ran out of money.
+The last reason for the decline of the Spanish Empire under King Philp II was due to bankruptcy as they ran out of money.
 The Spanish were engaged in various wars and expansions throughout the reign of King Philip II.
 In 1596, Spain was forced to declare bankruptcy for the fourth time.